CSRG-Group/dcs-notes.github.io/_CS132/part2.md

 ### D-Type Latch

 The first two NAND gates and the NOT gate ensure that the intermediate values just before the orange section can never be both be 0 so we won’t have the hazard condition.
-(I’ll may make a diagram).
+(I’ll make a diagram in the future).

 ![image-20201019204921469](part2.assets/image-20201019204921469.png)